ngwattcos/react-python/README.md

 An npm wrapper for pythonxyc, a compiler that translates Python(-like) code into React JSX.

 ### Compiler
-pythonxyc (compiler) source code can be found at: https://github.com/ngwattcos/pythonxyc
+pythonxyc (compiler) source code and documentation can be found at: https://github.com/ngwattcos/pythonxyc

 # Installation